winterberryteastories/inject-qbit-torrents/README.md

 - <path>/inject-seedbox-torrents/arr-custom-scripts/python.sh:/custom-cont-init.d/python.sh:ro
 ```

-You need a setup with e.g. rclone to to sync files from your seedbox qbittorrent directory into your local qbittorrent directory.
-(I can also include that here if there is interest)
+You need a setup with e.g. rclone to to sync files from your seedbox qbittorrent directory into your local qbittorrent directory (I can also include that here if there is interest).

 Then in sonarr/radarr under `Settings -> Download Clients` add `Remote Path Mappings` from the seedbox qbittorrent directory to the local qbittorrent directory so sonarr/radarr can find the files.